hcnam/Dash/README.md

 Supply Chain with Hyperledger Fabric 1.4.3

 ## Test
-end 2 end test for fabric
+first test fabric end to end before start.
 > ./e2e_test.sh
+if there are no errors start node server and fabric nodes docker contaniers.

 ## Start
 start fabric with